 While an expiration date clearly states when a hard hat should be replaced, it can also occur before this date, when the PPE is damaged or even when it has been in contact with hazardous substances, as these can also weaken the plastic materials.
 While damage to a hard hat may not be visible, it could still be in a state of disrepair.
 If a hard hat has fallen off an individual’s head, for instance, it should be replaced as a safety precaution, regardless of its appearance.

-Yes, many hard hats can be recycled, as they are often made from reusable plastics, such as polycarbonate or high-density polyethylene.
+Yes.
+Many hard hats can be recycled, as they are often made from reusable plastics, such as polycarbonate or high-density polyethylene.